ices-taf/doc/procedure.md

 <details><summary>Get files (data, model) and earlier reports</summary>

-  Files might be found in the Sharepoint `Data` folder.
+  Files might be found in the Sharepoint `Data` folder.<br>
   Earlier WG reports can be found online.

 </details>